WojciechMatuszewski/mcp-server-learning/README.md

   - _Roots_ – Those define the "boundaries" of the server.
 For example, if your server exposes a tool that works with the file system, you could include specific directory in the "roots" so that the tool is "bounded" only to that directory.

   - _Transports_ – Already wrote about them above.
 There is the STDIO and SSE transport.
 As for the messages, they are formatted via [JSON-RPC 2.0](https://www.jsonrpc.org/).

+- I **really** like the fact that the SDK has error-handling built-in.

+  - I can throw an error in the server `tool` callback function, and the client SDK will handle that, and respond accordingly.